igorkry/tnt4j-streams/README.md

 ### Manually installed dependencies
 Some of required and optional dependencies may be not available in public Maven Repository (http://mvnrepository.com/).
 In this case we would recommend to download those dependencies manually into `lib` directory and install into local maven repository by running `mvn install` command.
-See `lib\mvn-install.bat` how to do this.
+See `lib/mvn-install.bat` how to do this.

 So what to download manually:
 * TNT4J